 Is 2 days enough to see Paris?

-Two days is enough to see the major highlights of Paris, including the Eiffel Tower, the Louvre, Notre-Dame, Sacré-Cœur, and the Arc de Triomphe.
-You won’t be able to cover everything, but with good planning you can get a proper feel for the city.
+Two days is enough to see the major highlights of Paris, including the Eiffel Tower, the Louvre, Notre-Dame, Sacré-Cœur and the Arc de Triomphe.
+You won’t cover everything, but with good planning you’ll come away with a proper feel for the city.

 What is the best pass for 2 days in Paris?

-For a two-day visit covering the main museums and experiences, we recommend the 2-day Paris Pass Plus (€179 as of April 2026).
-This combines the Paris Pass (Eiffel Tower guided climb, Seine cruise, wine tasting, Opéra Garnier) with a Paris Museum Pass (Louvre, Musée d’Orsay, Arc de Triomphe, Sainte-Chapelle).
+For a two-day visit covering the main museums and experiences in this itinerary, we recommend the 2-day Paris Pass Plus (€179 as of May 2026).
+It combines the Paris Pass, for experiences like the Eiffel Tower guided climb, a Seine cruise and the Opéra Garnier, with a Paris Museum Pass, for the Louvre, Musée d’Orsay, Arc de Triomphe and Sainte-Chapelle.

-If you only want museum access, the standalone 2-day Paris Museum Pass (€85 from the official site) is a good option.
-The Paris City Card from Tiqets is worth considering if you want the Eiffel Tower, Arc de Triomphe, and a Seine cruise bundled together.
+If you only want museum access, the standalone 2-day Paris Museum Pass (€85 from the official site) is a good choice.
+The Paris City Card from Tiqets is worth a look if you mainly want the Eiffel Tower, Arc de Triomphe and a Seine cruise bundled together.

 Is the Louvre free on the first Sunday of the month?